shahnawazshahin/steam-using-gamescope-guide/README.md

 [TODO]

+### How do I enable a seamless switch between SteamOS mode and the desktop (similar to the Steam Deck)

+For a detailed guide on how this works, please refer to the [Seamless Switch to Desktop](https://github.com/shahnawazshahin/steam-using-gamescope-guide/blob/main/docs/SEAMLESS-SWITCH-TO-DESKTOP.md) section.

+However, if you plan to enable autologin that will be shared by multiple users, make sure to create a separate, standard Linux user account (e.g., creating a `steam` user account) on your system.
+This is necessary if you intend not to share any personal data or account with others using the system.

 ### I want to remove the changes made to my Linux install to launch into SteamOS mode.
 How do I do this?

 The simple approach is to open a terminal within the unpacked folder (or repository) and run the `uninstaller.sh` script.